Get me outta here!

 Brain Coral Habitat

-NOTE ABOUT SCLERACTINIA: The order, Scleractinia, in which all living corals belong today, means they develop a stony skeleton, which is a light, porous skeleton consisting of external sheathing forming a cup.
+NOTE ABOUT SCLERACTINIA: The order “Scleractinia” includes all living corals today developing a stony, light porous skeleton.
 Scleractinians were fairly rare in North America until the Cretaceous, about 100 million years ago, when they first built reefs in Texas and Mexico.
-It wasn’t until the Pleistocene Period, about 2.6 million years ago, that reefs flourished where they do today.
+It wasn’t until the Pleistocene Period, about 2.6 million years ago, that reefs flourished widely where they do today.

 Brain Coral Open Polyps At Night